-The IKF Northwest will be a three weekend, six round championship — similar to years past.
+The IKF Northwest will be a three weekend, five round championship — similar to years past.
 Each round is scheduled for a different venue with the dates as follows:

 RND 1 April 6, 2019 - Pat’s Acres Racing Complex (PARC)

 RND 2/3 June 21-23, 2019 – Pat’s Acres Racing Complex (PARC)